Vic Dwyer

-Vince Dwyer was an Australian professional rugby league footballer who played in the 1920s and 1930s.
+Victor Bede Dwyer (5 April 1909 – 7 April 1968) was an Australian professional rugby league footballer who played in the 1920s and 1930s.
 Dwyer played for Western Suburbs, Canterbury-Bankstown and Newtown.
 Dwyer was a foundation player for Canterbury-Bankstown.

 Playing career

 Dwyer made his first grade debut for Western Suburbs in Round 16 1929 against Glebe at Wentworth Park.
 In 1930, Dwyer signed for Newtown and played in 5 games for the club scoring 3 tries.
 After 4 years out of first grade, Dwyer signed with newly admitted side Canterbury-Bankstown.

-Dwyer played for the club in their first ever game against North Sydney at North Sydney Oval which finished in a 20-5 loss.
+Dwyer played for the club in their first ever game against North Sydney at North Sydney Oval which finished in a 20–5 loss.

 Canterbury-Bankstown finished the 1935 season in second last position narrowly avoiding the wooden spoon which was handed to University but Dwyer did finish as the club's top try scorer with 4 tries.